mozilla-services/screenshots/README.md

 Clone the [repository](https://github.com/mozilla-services/pageshot/).

-Inside the local clone, run `npm install` and `npm install -g jpm`

 There are two scripts to run the server locally and develop the addon:

 - `./bin/run-server` will run the server on localhost:10080 and automatically restart if there are changes
 - `./bin/run-addon` will build the addon, start Firefox with the addon installed (you must have Nightly or Developer Edition)
+- `./bin/run-chrome-builder` will build the Chrome version of the add-on in `build/chrome-extension/`, and watch for changes and rebuild as necessary

 By default, PageShot will connect to a postgres database on localhost:5432.
-To change which database and user it connects to set/export the environmental variables: RDS_USERNAME, RDS_PASSWORD, and RDS_HOSTNAME
+To change which database and user it connects to set/export the environmental variables: `RDS_USERNAME`, `RDS_PASSWORD`, and `RDS_HOSTNAME`

 The server will automatically setup the tables in your database, and keep them up to date over time (using [pg-patcher](https://github.com/chilts/pg-patcher/)).